LinkedIn company pages & fleet employees: Where is everybody?

 They’re just not on LinkedIn.

-Those of us in B2B sales and marketing might live on LinkedIn and Navigator, but not all professions are as crazy about LinkedIn.
+Those of us in B2B sales and marketing might live on LinkedIn and Navigator.
+But not all professions need LinkedIn to do their job.
+This is easy to forget when it feels like everyone you know is active on LinkedIn.

 For many people, LinkedIn doesn’t matter at all.
 They don’t network for jobs there.
 There isn’t much content for them.
 So why should they spend time there?
 If they are there, they have only a handful of contacts.